-In today’s mobile-first world, it’s critical to have a handle on SMS best practices.
-SMS messages offer a way to directly send customers delivery notifications, account alerts, and two-factor authentication, as well as marketing and other customer service messages.
+SMS messages offer a way to directly send customers delivery notifications, account alerts, and two-factor authentication texts, as well as marketing and other customer service messages.

-However, it can be surprisingly complicated to send SMS.
-Rules, regulations, and restrictions vary by country and carrier, and with many providers, there’s rarely a direct route from the sender to receiver.
-Therefore, it’s important to choose the right SMS API provider who can provide the best features, carrier networks, and infrastructure to get your messages delivered consistently and correctly.
+However, it can be surprisingly complicated to send SMS messages at scale.
+Rules, regulations, and restrictions vary by country and carrier.
+It’s important to choose an SMS API provider that can provide the features, carrier networks, and infrastructure you need to get your messages delivered consistently and correctly.

 As a sender, there’s a lot you can do to maximize success.
-We’ve put together this SMS best practice FAQ guide so you can focus on content that captures your recipient’s attention – and worry less about the risk of delivery failure.
+We’ve put together this SMS best practices guide so you can focus on content that captures your recipients’ attention and worry less about the risk of delivery failure.
 Use this guide to help you craft, format, and send great messages.

 What are the different types of SMS content?

-- P2P - A back-and-forth conversation that takes place via text.
-Examples include texting back and forth with a food delivery person or a ride-share driver, or taking an SMS survey where each question is followed by an answer.
+P2P is a back-and-forth conversation between people that takes place via text.
+Examples include texting back and forth with a food delivery person, or taking an SMS survey where each question is followed by an answer.

-- A2P - Informational messaging that occurs when a consumer gives their phone number to a business and asks to be contacted in the future.
+A2P is informational messaging that occurs when a consumer gives their phone number to a business and asks to be contacted in the future.
 Examples include appointment reminders, welcome texts, and alerts sent by a business to fulfill a consumer’s request.
-In this case, the consumer must agree to receive texts when they give the business their mobile number.
+The consumer must agree to receive texts when they give the business their mobile number.
 A2P messages fall into two subcategories.

 - Transactional — Non-marketing messages that provide important information to customers, such as a welcome message, an order confirmation, or a shipping update.

-- Promotional - Messages sent that contain a sales or marketing promotion.
-Any message that adds a call-to-action (such as a coupon code to an informational text) may place the message in the promotional category.
+- Promotional — Messages sent that contain a sales or marketing promotion.
+Any call to action (such as a coupon code to an informational text) may place the message in the promotional category.